 Typically, the hottest months of the year in Italy are July and August (but in the last few years the weather has been anything but predictable, so it can be hard to judge).
 Before getting here, don’t simply gauge things based on the degrees listed on the forecast as the humidity present adds a whole nother dimension to heat perception (which can be hard to fathom until you’re here to experience it firsthand).

 Here are my recommendations to help survive a hot Italian summer:

 - Hydrate, hydrate, hydrate!
 Seriously, when it’s this hot you can’t get enough water.
 Keep in mind that in Italy water fountains are plentiful just about everywhere you go so you can easily top up your water bottle.
-Just be on the lookout for signs that say acqua non potabile which means that the water isn’t safe to drink.
+Do yourself (and our planet) a favor by getting yourself one of these insulated stainless steel bottles (we have them and they’ve become an MVP item in our family!).
+FYI: It’s safe to drink from fountains in Italy unless you see a sign that says acqua non potabile posted nearby.

 - Having a spritzer or a fan is like a piece of heaven.
 Just being able to mist yourself with some water will help cool you off.
 And those elderly Italian women have those fans for a reason.
 They help.
 A lot.

 - Don’t assume that everywhere will have air conditioning (because it won’t).
 Italians are actually quite against A/C as they are convinced it’s bad for your health.
 Don’t forget the old adage, “When in Rome…”

 - If you get on the train and it feels like a cattle car, keep on walking until you find a car where the air conditioning is working.
 This applies, in particular, to the regional trains (like the Cinque Terre Express) where finding a car with properly functioning A/C is hit and miss.